Skip to Content

 Listening has become a dying art form.
 Unless you are trained as a counselor or Taoist nun (or maybe an actor or dominatrix), you may not have a lot of experience with active listening.

-Active listening is a special skill.
 Verywell Mind defines active listening in this way:

 Active listening refers to a pattern of listening that keeps you engaged with your conversation partner in a positive way.
 It is the process of listening attentively while someone else speaks, paraphrasing and reflecting back what is said, and withholding judgment and advice.